Phizzogs page header image

 Phizzogs ethos statement: Phizzogs cultivates the discovery and refinement of the story waiting to be told.

-• Current Sandburg students, faculty and staff are welcome to submit their writing, photography and artwork.
+• Who may submit: Current Sandburg students, faculty and staff are welcome to submit their writing, photography and artwork.

-• Phizzogs seeks work that is original, compelling and competent.
+• Work: Must be original, compelling and competent.

-• Writing may include any genre: Poems, short stories, flash fiction, excerpts from novels, drama scenes, creative nonfiction (narrative essays), excerpts from graphic novels and more.
+• May include any genre: Poems, short stories, flash fiction, excerpts from novels, drama scenes, creative nonfiction (narrative essays), excerpts from graphic novels and more.

-• Writing must be original — no fan fiction.
-If a piece of art is inspired by an already existing work of art (for example, a painting of the cover of a record album), then the original source material must be clearly noted.
+• Artwork: Must be original — if a piece of art is inspired by an already existing work of art (for example, a painting of the cover of a record album), then the original source material must be clearly noted.
 Exact imitations are not accepted.
+No AI-generated pieces.

 Typically, the magazine is released in the spring, in conjunction with the Spring Student Art Show.
 This year, we are glad to be able to share this online version of the magazine; a print version will be released when possible.